howaboutyu/NCA/README.md

 make download-pretrained
 ```

-After downloading you can run the NCAs inference using the following command
+Alternatively, you can download the checkpoint from the GitHub releases page: [link](https://github.com/howaboutyu/NCA/releases/download/v1.0.0-squinting-face-with-tongue/checkpoint_squinting_face_with_tongue).
+Once the download is completed you can proceed with running the NCA inference step using the following command

 ```bash
 python main.py --config_path=configs/growing_demo.yaml --mode=evaluate --output_video_path=demo.mp4
 2023
 ```

-The NCA will start with the seed state and propagate for `num_nca_steps` steps defined in the configs.
+Make sure to update the `weights_dir` in the configuration file with the correct path to the downloaded checkpoint.
+Specify the `output_video_path` as the location to save the NCA propagation in video format.
+When running in evaluate mode, the NCA process will begin from the initial seed state and continue for the number of steps defined in the configuration file as `num_nca_steps`.

 ## ⛏️ Built Using <a name = "built_using"></a>